 Late 2014 the executive decides anker radio has an opportunity to broadcast online with technical constraints overcome, and a more increasing hopsital population with smart technology at their bedside.
 After licences applied for and technology installed, Anker Radio started broadcasting online in stereo from May 2015.

 Also in May 2015 Anker Radio became a nominated charity along with Maggies Memory for the Mayor's charity appeal 2015/2016 all thanks to Cllr Barry Longden.
 It proved to be one of the most successful mayor's appeals ever, raising over £30,000.
-Anker Radio will be looking to spend its half of the money upgrading the studios and outside broadcast unit.
+Anker Radio spent its half of the money investing in a replacement outside broadcast unit vehicle, which as well as bringing in much needed money to the service also provides a cost effect public address system to local events.
 We wish to publically thank Cllr Barry Longden and Joan Longden as well as all the girls at Maggies Memory.

 Anker Radio continues to go from strength to strength, supporting local events, bringing the flavour of the borough into the hospital, running a successful Outside Broadcast and PA Unit which provides much needed income for the charity, and by continuing to provide a wide range of personal yet professional programming output that we hope makes a patients stay that little more enjoyable.